 We are proud of our large, diverse community of loyal customers.
 Our target customer initially meets us in her 20s and stays with us through her 30s and beyond.
 We design a broad assortment of affordable luxury fashion for many of life's moments.
 We engage with our customer where she is, in authentic and personalized ways: through our website, mobile app, email, SMS, and on social media.
 This strategy helps drive brand awareness while fostering deep connections with our customers.
 Over the last thirteen years, we have built our digital footprint through strong relationships with customers and influencers and we benefit from longevity and consistency of message.
 Our authentic partnerships with brand ambassadors span the full spectrum of followership and engagement levels, from nano- and micro-influencers, to college ambassadors and celebrities, all of whom wear and genuinely love our brand.
 These genuine brand ambassadors, driven by a strong emotional connection to Lulus, help drive authentic brand awareness and customer engagement.
 Our free, organic, and low-cost initiatives coupled with profitable performance media drive traffic to our platform, which is custom-built to allow for continuous updating and personalization for each customer.
 Our unified cross-platform strategy consistently reinforces the same brand values, with our marketing approach resulting in attractive customer acquisition, strong retention, and compelling lifetime value characteristics.
-During the twelve months ended October 3, 2021, we served 2.5 million Active Customers.
+During the twelve months ended July 4, 2021, we served 2.1 million Active Customers.

 Our business model has resulted in strong historical growth and profitability.
 Between fiscal years 2016 and 2019, we grew our net revenue by 179%.
-Net revenue grew by 75% from 2016 to 2017, 28% from 2017 to 2018 and 24% from 2018 to 2019.
 We grew our Adjusted EBITDA margin from 6% in fiscal year 2019 to 8% in fiscal year 2020, while our operating income (loss) margin declined from 4% to (2)% during the same period.